iamse-blog/wic1-workshop/011-anythigs-as-a-source.md

 Open your workflow console and create a new folder and give it a meaningful name.
 In my workflow instance, I called my folder  **Anything-as-a-Source**.
 Click the three dots at the end of the folder name and select  **Import**.
 Import the file titled anythingAsASource.folder

 Once the import is complete, the folder will contain the following flows:
+1.  **[main] Scheduled Import Active Users** – This flow orchestrates a bulk upload of active users from the external database table into Okta.
+2. **[main] Scheduled Import Deactive Users** – This flow orchestrates a bulk upload of de-active users from the DynamoDB table into Okta.
+3.  **[util] Profile Map to Okta Format** – This flow takes the user data from the external database table user record and formats it into the expected format for the XaaS upload API.
+4.  **[util] Delete Target Import Session** – This flow is used to clean up any old import sessions.
+5.  **[util] Filter Active Users** – This flow will return a value of True if the user is in a active state.
+6.  **[util] Filter De-active Users** – This flow will return a value of True if the user is in a de-active state.

-1.  **[main] Populate DynamoDB Table** – This flow is used to synchronize the sample users supplied in the workflow table, with the AWS DynamoDB table.
+7.  **[main] Populate DynamoDB Table** – This flow is used to synchronize the sample users supplied in the workflow table, with the external database table.
 (Not used as the external database table has already been populated and made available)
-2.  **[util] Upload Sample User** – This flow is called by [main] Populate DynamoDB Table and uploads an individual user to the AWS DynamoDB table.
+8.  **[util] Upload Sample User** – This flow is called by [main] Populate DynamoDB Table and uploads an individual user to the external database table.
 (Not used as the external database table has already been populated and made available)
-3.  **[main] Scheduled Import Active Users** – This flow orchestrates a bulk upload of active users from the DynamoDB table into Okta.
-4.  **[main] Scheduled Import Deactive Users** – This flow orchestrates a bulk upload of de-active users from the DynamoDB table into Okta.
-5.  **[util] Profile Map to Okta Format** – This flow takes the user data from the DynamoDB user record and formats it into the expected format for the XaaS upload API.
-6.  **[util] Delete Target Import Session** – This flow is used to clean up any old import sessions.
-7.  **[util] Filter Active Users** – This flow will return a value of True if the user is in a active state.
-8.  **[util] Filter De-active Users** – This flow will return a value of True if the user is in a de-active state.

 #### Update Flow Configuration